Actindo-AG/Documentation/POS/Integration/08_ManageWarehouse.md

     > [Info] Select for each warehouse whether it should be included or not.

 3. Click the [SAVE] button in the bottom right corner.
     The stock allocation is saved.
-The stock is calculated from all selected warehouses.
+The stock level is calculated from all selected warehouses.